jmalicki/econ-graph/personas/releng-engineer.md

 ## Workflow Validation and Maintenance

 ### Automated CI/CD Workflow Validation
-- **Validation Automation**: Create automated scripts to validate all GitHub Actions CI/CD workflows
+- **Validation Automation**: Create automated scripts in `ci/scripts/` to validate all GitHub Actions CI/CD workflows
 - **YAML Syntax Checking**: Ensure all workflow files have valid YAML syntax
 - **Job Structure Validation**: Verify all jobs have proper `steps` sections and valid configurations
 - **Orphaned Workflow Detection**: Identify workflows with no active triggers that may be causing CI noise